 Most people who receive the MMR vaccine have no side effects.
 Some have fever or minor soreness and redness where they got the shot.

 Other possible problems are less common.
 They include:

 - Rash (1 in 20)

 - Swollen glands (1 in 7)

 - Joint pain/stiffness (1 in 100 children; more common in adults, particularly women)

 - Encephalitis (1 in 1 million)

 Over the years, some have suggested that the MMR vaccine is linked to autism spectrum disorder.
-The CDC stands firm that there's no evidence to support that idea.
+The CDC stands firm that there's no evidence to support that idea and dozens of studies have concluded there is no connection.
 The benefits that the vaccine brings in disease prevention far outweigh any potential risks.